 We make a tomato stew, starting with bacon or pancetta to flavour the fat and cook the onion before adding garlic, oregano, bay leaves and a hint of chilli spice.
-The kidney beans soup is cooked with chicken broth to give it some meaty depth and I add parmesan rind too as it really gives it the nuttiness I love.
+The kidney beans soup is cooked with chicken broth to give it some meaty depth and I add parmesan rind too during the cooking process as it really gives it a rich nuttiness that I love.
 Nothing is wasted, we add the liquid from the kidney beans too.
 Save your onion skin to make your own broth in future, I put it in zip lock bags in the freezer until I'm ready to use it.

-Pasta e Fagioli (or Pasta Fazool) is a delicious cold-weather soup as it's so cosy and warms you up.
+Pasta e Fagioli (or Pasta Fazool) is a delicious cold-weather soup to eat in winter as it's so cosy and warms you up.

 Looking for other soups?
 Try these...